 When should I contact Surfshark support?

 If you’ve tried all common fixes without improvement, or you notice persistent disconnections that don’t align with your network or device, reach out with your diagnostic data.
 Include your OS version, Surfshark version, protocol, server, timestamps, and any error messages.
-How to setup vpn client on ubiquiti edgerouter x step-by-step guide for OpenVPN and L2TP/IPsec on EdgeRouter X
+Why is citrix not working with your vpn common causes and practical fixes for citrix connectivity issues 2026

 Is there a way to keep Surfshark connected in restricted networks?